NGabry/MetaPlex/README.md

 ### Input

-      feature_table    : path to QIIME2 to feature table
+      feature_table    : path to QIIME2 feature table

       filtering_integer: Either an integer for even filtering across samples, or path to the Expected_False_Reads_Per_Index.csv output by index_jump.py

 ### Output

-      Return: Frequency filtered QIIME feature table of type FeatureTable[Frequency]
+      Return: Frequency filtered QIIME2 feature table of type FeatureTable[Frequency]

-      Output: 'freq_filt_table.qza' QIIME artifact of type FeatureTable[Frequency]
+      Output: 'freq_filt_table.qza' QIIME2 artifact of type FeatureTable[Frequency]

 ### Example Command Line Call

     python per_sample_filtering.py feature_table.qza Expected_False_Reads_Per_Index.csv

 Starting from a QIIME2 feature table consisting of 85 uniquely indexed samples.
 Within each sample are a number of different features with individually recorded frequencies.
-Below is a histogram of a single sample with index F02R16, which shows the frequency of each feature within the sample.
+Below is a histogram of a single sample from our pool with index F02R16, which shows the frequency of each feature within the sample.

 ![alt text](https://github.com/NGabry/MetaPlex/blob/main/images/pre_filter.png?raw=true)

-After filtering, any feature with a frequency of less than 5 are filtered out.
-This is carried out for each sample in the pooled feature table.
+After filtering, any feature with a frequency of less than 5 is filtered out.
+This is carried out for each sample in the pooled feature table, either at a per-sample level according the input .csv or at a user specified integer level.

 ![alt text](https://github.com/NGabry/MetaPlex/blob/main/images/post_filter.png?raw=true)